lijenn/teampsd/mtl_facilitate_workgroup/pre_post_emails/post_emails/mtl_live_pre_session01_template.md

 You will need to log in to TMS with your PIV card to receive your CMU credtis.

-## SAME FOR EVERY EMAIL - CHANGE VETERAN
+# INSPIRATION - SAME FOR EVERY EMAIL - USE DIFFERENT VETERAN
 ## Meet Our Veteran Partners

 [<img src="https://forio.com/app/va/va-psd-team/DynamicData/Admin/What%20We%20Do/team_psd_vapor.png" height="150" width="350">](https://www.tms.va.gov/SecureAuth35/)